 “I always want our Lower Schoolers to see themselves as Upper Schoolers one day — I want them to see themselves studying in the Learning Commons and all of the great things that are ahead for them,” she explained.
 “Anytime we can walk up the hill for our kids to see that, I think is important.”

-A long table covered in brownies, cookies, cupcakes, crackers and popcorn has been set up in the Upper School Learning Commons all week and has been staffed by a rotation of first- through fourth-grade classes, with parents volunteering to fill in any staffing gaps.
-Preschool classes have made the short journey to the Academy Road campus via bus once a day, setting up two tables overflowing with treats during the Middle School’s morning break.
+A long table covered in brownies, cookies, cupcakes, crackers and popcorn was set up in the Upper School Learning Commons all week, staffed by a rotation of first- through fourth-grade classes, with parents volunteering to fill in any staffing gaps.
+Preschool classes made the short journey to the Academy Road campus via bus once a day, setting up two tables overflowing with treats during the Middle School’s morning break.

 Second-graders Stella Brown and Talia Savas got together to make brownies for the sale.
 Their choice was no accident, they explained.

 “Our teacher, Ms. Butler, likes brownies with Blue Bell ice cream, so we decided that brownies would be good,” Stella said.
 “Usually adults don't like sweet stuff that much, but we thought that if Ms. Butler like brownies, probably other people would too.”

 They knew that the brownies would be a hit.
 “On the front cover, it said that they are triple chocolate.
 After we made them, we tried one, and they were really good,” Talia added after she and her classmates finished their shift at the bake sale table.
 “Now, there’s only one brownie left.”